plan44/p44-xx-open/README.md

 ### Finding the WebUI in the LAN

-- The device dvertises its Web UI and ssh port via DNS-SD (Zeroconfig/Bonjour/Avahi).
-So if you have a DNS-SD browsing tool like [Localsites](https://apps.apple.com/us/app/localsites/id1289088707)(macOS, CHF 1.- to me ;-), [Discovery - DNS-SD Browser](https://apps.apple.com/ch/app/discovery-dns-sd-browser/id1381004916)(macOS, free), *Avahi Zeroconf Browser* (Linux), you'll find the device with those.
+- The device advertises its Web UI and ssh port via DNS-SD (Zeroconfig/Bonjour/Avahi).
+So if you have a DNS-SD browsing tool like [Localsites](https://apps.apple.com/us/app/localsites/id1289088707) (macOS, CHF 1.- to me ;-), [Discovery - DNS-SD Browser](https://apps.apple.com/ch/app/discovery-dns-sd-browser/id1381004916) (macOS, free), *Avahi Zeroconf Browser* (Linux), you'll find the device with those.
-- On Linux with avahi installed, you can also use the command line:
+- On systems with avahi installed (most linux distros), you can also use the command line:
     ```bash
     avahi-browse -t -r _http._tcp
     ```